-- Last week, schools across Northern Ireland have set up an online support community on Twitter which can be accessed @learn_ni School principals and teachers are adding daily a range of resources, links and ideas to support each other with remote learning. - It is imperative for schools to ensure that all children have their C2K username and password in order to access C2K software from home.
+- Last week, schools across Northern Ireland have set up an online support community on Twitter last week which can be accessed @learn_ni School principals and teachers are adding daily a range of resources, links and ideas to support each other with remote learning. - It is imperative for schools to ensure that all children have their C2K username and password in order to access C2K software from home.
 It would be helpful to remind children of the SMART rules when using the internet. - Children thrive when there is a plan for the day or a daily schedule.
 It helps them to feel safe and secure.
-It is also very important that there is a balance between online learning, written and practical activities, outdoor learning and free time.
+It is also very important that there is a balance between online learning, written and practical activities, outdoor learning and free time. - Symbols can help explain what's happening now and next.